fjvallarino/monomer/tasks.md

   - Create GridView
     - Adjusts column width and row height (not possible to have both combining hstack/vstack)
   - Create Layout with width/heights specified in percents
+  - Add support for multiple selection in SelectList
   - Add arrow icon similar to Renoise's
   - Think about dashed lines (could be made with an image paint)
   - Compare Cairo/Skia/ImDrawList interfaces to make Renderer able to handle future implementations